Assassination of Soleimani: What if Iran’s real plan of revenge is to turf Trump out of office?

-To those surprised that Iran chose to respond to the US assassination of its second most powerful official with modest attacks on two Iraq air bases used by the Americans—so carefully calibrated that they turned out to be casualty-free—there is a big question that should chip away: What if Tehran’s calculation is that the best revenge for the death of Qasem Soleimani would be to use proxy attacks and other tactics in the Middle East in the months running up to Donald Trump’s re-election bid in November to tie the US president in knots and help ensure he is kicked out of the Oval Office?
+To those surprised that Iran chose to respond to the US assassination of its second most powerful official with modest attacks on two Iraq air bases used by the Americans—so carefully calibrated that they turned out to be casualty-free—there is a big question that should chip away: What if Tehran’s calculation is that the best revenge for the death of Qasem Soleimani would be to use bloody proxy attacks and other tactics in the Middle East in the months running up to Donald Trump’s re-election bid in November to tie the US president in knots and help ensure he is kicked out of the Oval Office?

 Provoking a full-on confrontation with a superpower fairly bristling with state of the art weaponry is almost certainly not in Tehran’s interests—not that it would necessarily be a cakewalk for the American military—but doing all it can to ensure Trump doesn’t get a second term as president absolutely is.
 Indeed, if Trump is returned to the White House by US voters, and stays embroiled in his bitter standoff with the Iranians, a war between America and Iran might soon become an inevitability if the commander-in-chief feels sufficiently off the leash.